its-fonsy/lyrpy/README.md

 When `lyrpy` is running

 + pressing `q` will quit the program
-+ pressing `o` will open the current lyrics in a text editor
++ pressing `o` will open the current lyric in a text editor

 The text editor can be set in the `lyrpy.conf` or with the flag